Fund the Future

 Participating museums will be supported to implement the recommendations from each micro-consultancy.

-Projects will need to be completed by Mon 9 Mar 2026.
-More information on eligibility and the type of projects that will be supported can be found in the guidance for applicants below.
+Projects will need to be completed by Wed 10 Mar 2027.
+More information on eligibility as well as the type of projects the grants programme will support can be found in the guidance for applicants below.

-If you would like to apply, please complete and return an application form, along with any supporting documents to [email protected], no later than 5pm on Mon 19 May 2025.
+If you’d like to apply, please complete and return an application form, along with any supporting documents to [email protected].

-If you are unsure whether your project would be eligible, have questions about the criteria or would like to discuss your project in more detail, please get in touch with Yvette Shepherd, or join us at one of our online coffee morning sessions on Thu 24 Apr or Thu 1 May.
+If you're unsure whether your project would be eligible, have questions about the grant criteria or would like to discuss your project in more detail, please do get in touch with Yvette Shepherd, Museum Development Officer Organisational Health.
+Or join us at one of two online coffee sessions on Tue 21 Apr or Thu 23 Apr.

 Current grants